Craigson/Intro_to_Cinder_0.9.0/README.md

 </p>
 ![alt text](screenshots/6-namespaces.jpg)
 <p>
 You should see several lines of code in your project file that look like the image above.  “using namespace” is basically bringing everything from that library into your project’s scope.
 Essentially, including “using namespace std;” in your code is like telling the compiler “consider everything in the std (standard ) library to be part of my project”.
-By doing this, we can simply use: ‘cout << “Hello World!”; instead of “std::cout << “Hello World!”;
+By doing this, we can simply use: ‘cout &lt;&lt; “Hello World!”; instead of “std::cout &lt;&lt; “Hello World!”;

 This seems trivial right now, but will save us time and effort later.

 One last thing about about printing to the console… Think of Arduino’s “print()” function, it’ll print everything to the same line of the console, whereas “println()” includes a newline and carriage return, ie. it prints whatever you pass as an argument at the beginning of a new line.
 To do this in C++, we include “endl” after “cout”, to tell the console stream that we want to end the line.
 So, printing:

-	cout << “Hello World, ”;
+	cout &lt;&lt; “Hello World, ”;
-	cout << “my name is Craig.”;
+	cout &lt;&lt; “my name is Craig.”;

 will print the following to the console:
 	Hello World, my name is Craig.

 whereas:

-	cout << “Hello World, “ << endl;
+	cout &lt;&lt; “Hello World, “ &lt;&lt; endl;
-	cout << “my name is Craig.” << endl;
+	cout &lt;&lt; “my name is Craig.” &lt;&lt; endl;

 will print: